Search and map the Pentagon UAP/UFO releases plus curated official archives from 12 nations.

-uap-pulse is a well-designed MCP server providing read-only access to declassified U.S. government UAP records from war.gov.
-The codebase is clean with proper input validation, no authentication required (appropriate for public data), and permissions tightly scoped to file reading and JSON processing.
-Minor code quality concerns around error handling and logging do not materially affect security.
+uap-pulse is a well-designed MCP server that provides read-only access to declassified UAP records from official government sources.
+The codebase is clean, properly typed, and implements appropriate input validation via Zod.
+All tools are read-only with proper annotations, and no authentication is required (which is appropriate for public-domain data).
+Minor code quality observations include broad exception handling in the date parser and the Python build script lacks error handling, but these do not present security risks.
 Supply chain analysis found 3 known vulnerabilities in dependencies (0 critical, 3 high severity).
 Package verification found 1 issue.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.